junxit/us-congress-bills-113/metadata.md

 - 2014-07-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7004-7005)
 - 2014-07-29 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-605, Part I.
 - 2014-07-29 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-605, Part I.
+- 2014-07-30 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.